Youssef-Ghallab/One-time-pad-cracker/README.md

 - "Learning how to write secure software is a necessary process."
 - "Secure key exchange is needed for symmetric key encryption."
 - "Security at the expense of usability could damage success."

+ ## Limitations:

+ - This approach assumes that the plaintext only has letters and spaces, no numbers or special characters are used